-MPhil vs PhD: What to pursue after Masters?
+MPhil vs PhD: Difference and What to pursue after Masters?

-MPhil vs PhD: What to pursue after Masters?
+MPhil vs PhD: Difference and What to pursue after Masters?

-MPhil vs PhD: What to pursue after Masters?
+MPhil vs PhD: Difference and What to pursue after Masters?

-MPhil vs PhD: What to pursue after Masters?
+MPhil vs PhD: Difference and What to pursue after Masters?

 Between MPhil vs PhD, many students choose an MPhil degree, which is a 1 to 2 years research based programme and is seen as a first step towards a PhD.
 However, most students are either not aware or are confused about the degrees and MPhil vs PhD difference.
+As so many international students often face the dilemma of choosing between MPhil vs PhD.
 In this article, we explain the basics of both MPhil and PhD degrees and help students in solving the MPhil vs PhD conundrum.

 The PhD or Doctor of Philosophy is one of the highest levels of degree that a student can achieve in his/her academic credentials.
 A PhD is a Doctorate degree which can be attained through detailed research on a subject, following which the researcher is required to submit a thesis describing the result of her research.
 Usually, a PhD can be taken up after Master's and MPhil.